Written for The Heart of Country contest

 Damn sexy cowboy is waiting for me outside, leaning back against the barn with his face tipped toward the sun, eyes half-closed, thumbs hooked through a belt loop on each side, a long blade of grass propped between his teeth.
 I wish my camera weren't packed away in my cabin.

-He turns those glittering eyes on me, and his smile seems that much more confident today.
+He turns those shimmering eyes on me, and his smile seems that much more confident today.
 "I have you till ten, right?"

 "Nine-thirty, then I have to run back and change for my trip."